-It was way back in 2000 during one of my early visits to the Methow Valley of Washington State I first heard about the Pasayten Wilderness.
+It was way back in 2000 during one of my early visits to the Methow Valley of Washington State that I first heard about the Pasayten Wilderness.
 I was chatting with someone in town about great hikes and places to explore and they told me about this huge stretch of wilderness along the Canadian border with over 600 miles of trails.
 Back then I was only a fledgling adventurer.
 The thought of entering that kind of vast wilderness was… well, daunting… but I’m intrigued by wild places and it stuck in my head.

 A number of years later during one of dozens of trips to the Methow, I booked a stay at the newly opened North Cascades Mountain Hostel in Winthrop.
 As I sat down at the kitchen table to enjoy dinner and some conversation, I noticed on the kitchen wall, taking up the entire wall, was a map of the Pasayten.
 Well, it was more like 8-10 Green Trail Maps all taped together because it’s just that big.
 I poured over the maps, looking at all the trails, seeing all the peaks, and thinking “Damn.
 You could get lost here for years.
-I really MUST go!”
+I must go!”
 I can’t explain it.
 It was calling me.

 The seed was planted and my little mental hamster started running a bit faster.

 This past 4th of July weekend I finally made my Pasayten pilgrimage come true.
 I ventured to Horseshoe Basin, far in the northeastern corner of the wilderness, for a 3-day/2-night backpack.
 After some difficulty coordinating schedules with friends I chose to go solo with my best adventure buddy Jake dog.

 Years ago I never would have dreamed of backpacking solo!
 These days though, especially after spending time on the JMT last year, it doesn’t seem the daunting adventure it once was.
 Sure, I admit to having a tiny bit of trepidation, but once I’m out there it fades quickly.
 My solo trips are nearly always my favorite.
 There’s something special about just you and nature (and a dog!) that is like chicken soup for the soul.